-You finally have the chance to study abroad in a French-speaking country and you have one goal in mind: becoming fluent in French.
+You finally have the chance to study abroad in a French-speaking country and you have one question in mind: how to become fluent in French?

-With the right combination of valuable tools, dedication and a proactive attitude, not only will your French skills improve but you will set solid fundamentals to build on what you have learned and continue your journey towards fluency even after you go back to your country.
+With the right combination of valuable tools, dedication and a proactive attitude, not only will you learn French quickly but you will set solid fundamentals to build on what you have learned and continue your journey towards fluency even after you go back to your country.

-The tools and strategies I am going to suggest you are meant to help you in your journey before during and after your study abroad experience.
+This article will propose several strategies that will help you to learn French quickly during and after your study abroad experience.
 There are endless options out there, but part of what makes a tool effective is understanding what kind of learner you are and which method you are most comfortable with.

 Looking to study the French language?

 Browse and compare French courses and programs here!

 1. Textbooks & Lessons

 Let's start with the basics.
 A comprehensive book is a blessing, especially if you are a beginner.

 Rather than listing book titles, I thought it would be more useful to pinpoint some established publishers that offer a variety of material to help you learn French quickly.

 CLE International, for example, is specialized in teaching French and has great valuable lessons, exercise books, and audio material.
 One example is “Grammaire progressive du français”, which goes through all levels step by step.
 More titles are available on their website.